 Ultimately, for the FDA to grant a vaccine with EUA status it must determine if the vaccine’s benefits outweigh any possible risks.
 If the FDA determines that the information from the vaccine’s testing proves this, then an EUA is granted.
 The FDA then continues to work with the creator of the vaccine to ensure proper production and distribution.

 A vaccine’s monitoring and testing is not over once it receives EUA status.
 The long-term testing that is required to receive a standard license continues to be done and information from these long-term tests is collected and reviewed by the FDA.
-It’s expected that the Pfizer, Moderna, and Johnson & Johnson vaccines will eventually apply for standard FDA approval once these long-term tests are complete.
+Pfizer was granted full FDA approval on August 13, 2021, and Moderna received full approval on February 1, 2022.
+It is expected that Johnson & Johnson and other COVID-19 vaccine developers will also seek standard FDA approval once these tests are complete.

 Emergency Use Authorization (EUA) is a critical part of combating the spread and impact of COVID-19 in our communities.
 While it may be different than the standard FDA approval process, the information and consideration that go into granting EUAs ensure their safety before they are administered to consumers.